thijssnelleman/automated-reproducibility/reviews/Examining the robustness of Physics-Informed Neural Networks to noise for Inverse Problems.md

 The LLM has found results for the experiment and they are summarised in a table below.
 For each cell in the table, please update the values if they are incorrect.
 If values are missing or should be seperated, please add new rows at the bottom.
 If a JSON structure is shown, please adapt the values behind each key if incorrect, and if values are missing add keys accordingly.

+Author comment: The results are superficial and lacking in detail.

 The results of the experiment are as follows:

 {
     "3D Taylor-Green vortex data (This work)": {
         "Prediction accuracy (RMSE)": "FEM/SLSQP is overall better than PINN, but the performance gap is smaller compared to the 2D experiment.
 The results even out more as noise is added (Figure 5, Page 17).", "Parameter accuracy": "FEM/SLSQP is generally closer to the ground truth.
 The PINN model still has a tendency to estimate the viscosity as lower than the ground truth (Figure 5, Page 17)."
     }
 }

-The results are superficial and lacking in detail.

 #### General